r37r0m0d3l/publish_subscribe/README.md

 -   ⭐

-    -   Custom logging into console for most actions.
+    -   Custom logging into the console for most actions.

     -   TypeScript definitions.

-    -   Almost dependency free.
+    -   Almost dependency-free.
 This library will work even if the last commit was ten years ago.

-The **worst** things that can happen to publish-subscribe library that is **not** here:
+The **worst** things that can happen to the publish-subscribe library that is **not** here:

 -   ☠️☠️☠️